The city is served by the Royal Canadian Mounted Police, British Columbia Ambulance Service, and the North Vancouver City Fire Department.

 One of the most popular reasons to live in North Vancouver is the ability to have the best of both worlds.
 You can have all the amenities of downtown Vancouver easily accessible, without sacrificing a connection to the great outdoors – or a family-friendly atmosphere!

 Living in North Vancouver means that you can get the best of both worlds – Vancouver is a short 15-minute SeaBus ride away, outdoor adventures are plentiful, and there are tons of community events and festivals for people of all ages to enjoy.
-Each neighborhood has so much to offer, including diverse cuisine, breweries, locally-owned businesses, parks, community centres, and more.
+Each neighbourhood has so much to offer, including diverse cuisine, breweries, locally-owned businesses, parks, community centres, and more.

-How do you choose the right neighborhood for you?
+How do you choose the right neighbourhood for you?
 Not surprisingly, North Vancouver real estate is in high demand, particularly if you are looking for a detached home in a more residential environment.
 Keep in mind that the average cost of living can be higher when compared to Vancouver suburbs – but for those who live on the North Shore, the scenic landscape, family-friendly atmosphere, and access to a wide range of amenities is more than worth the higher price tag.

 The best way to find the right home for you – whether you want a detached home, a condo, or a townhome – is to talk with your real estate agent.
 Together, we’ll help you find the perfect North Vancouver home for your lifestyle, your needs, and your budget!